alanmsyarif/claude-jellyfish-theme/README.md

 ---

-*Not affiliated with Anthropic or WhatsApp.
+*Not affiliated with Anthropic.
 Personal cosmetic modifications for your own browser.*